Towards Automated Identification of Violation Symptoms of Architecture Erosion: Background

 Architecture Conformance Checking (ACC) techniques are the most commonly-used approaches to detect architecture violations \cite{Li2022SMS}.
 They either perform static or dynamic analysis, by comparing the structure of the intended architecture (provided by the architects) with the extracted architecture information from source code.
 For example, Miranda \textit{et al}. \cite{Miranda2016acc} presented an ACC approach based on static code analysis techniques with a supporting tool ArchRuby.
 Their tool provides means to control the erosion process by reporting and visualizing architectural violations in two high-level architectural models, namely reflexion models and Dependency Structure Matrices (DSMs).

 In addition, rule-based conformance checking approaches are also employed to identify architecture violations.
-For example, previous studies identified architecture violations by checking explicitly defined architectural rules \cite{Mendoza2021avd, Schroder2017acc, Terra2009dcl}.
-Moreover, it is viable to check architecture conformance and identify architecture violations by defining and describing the systems through Architecture Description Languages (ADLs) \cite{Terra2009dcl, Rocha2017DCL}, or Domain-Specific Languages (DSLs) \cite{Caracciolo2015uaa, Juarez2017pee}.
+For example, previous studies identified architecture violations by checking explicitly defined architectural rules \cite{Mendoza2021avd}.
+Moreover, it is viable to check architecture conformance and identify architecture violations by defining and describing the systems through Architecture Description Languages (ADLs), or Domain-Specific Languages (DSLs).

 Despite their potential, the previously mentioned approaches for identifying architecture violations have clear limitations.
 For instance, much effort is required to address the challenges of understanding the architecture design (e.g., concepts and relations), defining architectural rules (or description languages) in advance, and establishing a mapping between architectural elements and source code \cite{Li2022SMS, Li2023wvs}.
-Additionally, other limitations, such as lack of generalizability, lack of visualization of architectural views, and insufficient tooling support, have impeded the wide adoption of these approaches in practice \cite{Li2022SMS}.
+Additionally, other limitations, such as a lack of generalizability and architectural views visualization, insufficient tooling support, have impeded the wide adoption of these approaches in practice \cite{Li2022SMS}.

 During software development, textual artifacts (e.g., code review comments) contain rich and valuable information regarding architectural design and changes apart from source code.
 Mining architectural violations from textual artifacts can significantly facilitate code comprehension for software engineers \cite{Li2023wvs}.
 In contrast to the previously mentioned approaches, our study focuses specifically on mining violation symptoms from textual artifacts.